Jingu Stadium: in-depth

 ※A screenshot from the Swallows ticketing site indicating the obstructed view seats next to the batter's eye.

 If you want to sit closer to the fans but also want a little more civilized environment, the Outfield C Reserved seats ⑰⑱⑲ are a great option.
 If you don't want the protective nets getting in the way, choose row 45 or higher.
-Note that seats in area ⑲ don't have a seat back and are the most inexpensive section.
+Seats in area ⑲ do not have a seat back and are the most inexpensive section.

 What's good about this section is that the seats have a little more width and legroom compared with the other seats.
 Also they are set at an angle so that they face the infield.